 High debt-to-income ratio.
 If your existing debts outweigh your income, lenders may assume you can't take on more.
 This applies even if your business assets are solid.

 Industry restrictions.
-Some lenders have policies against lending to high-risk or highly regulated industries like cannabis, gambling, or adult services—even if the business is profitable.
+Some lenders have policies against lending to high-risk or highly regulated industries like cannabis, gambling, or adult services, even if the business is profitable.

 First-time small business owners often run into these issues simply because they don't know what lenders expect.
+Accessing lender-specific checklists or working with a funding advisor can make this process smoother.

 Emotional and Practical Stressors of the Process